 The West Bank of the Nile

-As you head out to West Bank on your guided tour of Egypt, you can see the Tombs of the Nobles, or Qubbet el-Hawa, as well as the small shrine of Kubbet el-Hawa.
+As you head out to West Bank on your private guided tour of Egypt, you can see the Tombs of the Nobles, or Qubbet el-Hawa, as well as the small shrine of Kubbet el-Hawa.
 Not only is Kubbet el-Hawa a nice workout (climbing all those steps) but it also offers some beautiful scenery.
 Here you can also see the Mausoleum of the Aga Khan and the Saint Simeon Monastery.

 You can see ancient shrines almost anywhere in Egypt but the Aswan High Dam is unique to Aswan.
-This is one of the world’s most impressive engineering feats, standing 3,830 meters long, 980 meters wide at the base and 111 meters tall
+This is one of the world’s most impressive engineering feats, standing 3,830 meters long, 980 meters wide at the base and 111 meters tall.

 The Nile River Islands

 If the temple had remained on the island it would have been lost completely once the High Dam was built.
 To avoid such a significant loss, the decision to relocate the temple was made, and today it stands on Agilkia Island.
 From the temple you can also see the flooded island.
 Visitors are also strongly advised to visit the Philae Temple at night for a spectacular light and sound show.
+You will find this ancient temple featured in any list of top attractions in Egypt.

 Last but not least, there’s the Kalabsha Temple, another temple that was moved to avoid the flooding of Lake Nasser, and one dedicated to the Nubian god of fertility and sun god Marul.
 This temple is also included in many Aswan tours, and it is well worth a visit.